Kliniken &… Institute Infektiologie Medizinische… Diagnostik / Forschung… Forschung Research Dalpke

 Eigenbrod T and Dalpke AH (2015): Bacterial RNA: An Underestimated Stimulus for Innate Immune Responses.
 J Immunol 195(2): 411-8

 Interactions between bacteria and their host represent a full continuum from pathogenicity to mutualism.
 From an evolutionary perspective, host-bacteria relationships are no longer considered a two-component ecological system but rather a complex interactive network.
 Cystic fibrosis (CF) is characterized by defective mucociliary clearance associated with polymicrobial chronic airway infections.
 Those infections, leading to persistent inflammation and periodic episodes of acute pulmonary exacerbation, contribute to an irreversible decline in CF lung function.
 However, the link between bacterial infections and decline in CF lung function is not yet understood.
 We study CF lung microbiome aiming to answer different questions about CF microbiome resilience, antibiotic treatment effect and possible dysbiosis induced by exacerbation.
-In a recent project we address the hypothesis that certain airway commensal bacteria might interfere with CF pathogens and thus exert rather beneficial effects.
-This work focuses on interactions of commensal bacteria with Pseudomonas aeruginosa within in vitro systems as well as microbiome and metagenomics studies from patients
+In a runningproject we address the hypothesis that certain airway commensal bacteria might interfere with CF pathogens and thus exert rather beneficial effects.
+This work focuses on interactions of commensal bacteria with Pseudomonas aeruginosa within in vitro systems as well as microbiome and metagenomics studies from patients.
+Specifically we focus on short chain fatty acids produced by commensals and how these affect growth of pathogenic bacteria as well as inflammation.
+The projects combines in vitro work with a clinical study.

 Selected publications